For all your bail answers, follow our guide below:

 - The court may at the hearing of the application for bail:

-- postpone the application for no longer than 7 days;
+- postpone the application for 7 days or less;

 - obtain further information that is needed in order to make a decision regarding bail; or

-- require the prosecutor to place on record the reasons for not opposing the application.
+- require the prosecutor to place on record reasons for opposing the application.

 - The accused or his/her legal representative is compelled to inform the court whether the accused has been convicted previously of any criminal offence or whether s/he is currently out on bail in respect of any other alleged criminal offence.

-- The court may release the accused on bail at any stage before his/her conviction, provided that the interests of justice permit the release of an accused or that there are exceptional circumstances that exist if the criminal offence is serious, for example where the accused has an illness that prevents him/her from being detained.
+- The court may release the accused on bail at any stage before his/her conviction, provided that the interests of justice permit the release of an accused or that there are exceptional circumstances that exist, for example, where the accused has an illness that prevents him/her from being detained.

 - The court may set an amount to be paid for bail or release the accused on warning.
 The court may also impose certain conditions to the release, such as for the accused to report to the nearest police station once a week or to be placed under correctional supervision.